-Getting through the regular stressors of daily life can often be challenging enough.
 It’s sometimes tough to find the right balance to take care of school, work, other responsibilities, and ourselves!
 Many of us have gotten used to prioritizing everything else above our own well-being.
-This may work in the short-term or for time limited situations, but over time it can really take a toll!
+This may work in the short-term or for time-limited situations, but over time it can really take a toll!
 Check in with your mental health and learn more about well-being on University Counseling Services’ Well-being Resources page.

 - Admitting that things are tough right now.
 Since our situations are unique to us, it's important to figure out where we are doing ok and where we are struggling.
 What each person needs right now is going to be different.